coltons1/restaurant-data-analysis-guided-project/README.md

 </p>

 ### Now, do restaurants that allow you to book tables have higher ratings?
-To start here, following up from the previous question, I wanted to create a graph of the restaurant types of that don't allow booking tables.
+Following up from the previous question, I wanted to create a graph of the restaurant types of that don't allow booking tables.
+This graph was to show what the rest of the restaurant breakdown looked like, primarily Dining restaurants.
 <p align="center">
   <img src="./my-figures/Figure_3.png" alt="Figure 3: A count plot from seaborn and matplotlib titled '# of restaurant types that don't allow booking'."/>
 </p>